07carvalho/python-cli-filter/README.md

 Pandas is a very used open source lib in Data Science field.
 In this scenario, Pandas allows writing powerful and maintainable code in few lines - avoiding many for loops, for example.
 Pandas is also very efficient with small data (usually from 100MB up to 1GB) and performance is rarely a concern.

+**How to work in a production environment?**

+Once this package is published, it can be downloaded with:
+> pip install git+ssh://git@github.com/07carvalho/python-cli-filter#egg=fleet

 ## Installation
+This project can be installed via PIP as said above, or download this repo and run:
 > python setup.py install